Is becoming a flight attendant your lifelong dream job?

 Working as a flight attendant can be a demanding job.
 You have to maintain a pleasant demeanor throughout, maybe deal with unruly people or sometimes irrational requests.

 Applying as a cabin crew when you reach 21 gives you more experience and hopefully more mature as well.
-Although some of the airline companies set the minimum age requirement for cabin crews at 18 years old, for airline companies with long-haul flights, they require applicants to be at least 21 years old as they would serve alcohol to passengers.
+Although some airline companies set the minimum age at 18 years old, for airline companies with long-haul flights, they require applicants to be at least 21 years old as they would serve alcohol to passengers.

 Although some airline companies specify that they are equal opportunity employers, looks do matter if you are looking to find a career as a cabin crew as you will be a representative of the airline.
 The way you look and carry yourself reflect the training and values of the company that hired you.
 Be presentable and clean at all times not because you want to just look good, but also because you will handle food and communicate with passengers regularly.